DB: Legislative framework for commercial superfunds

 The workplace pensions roadmap released alongside the Bill in 2025 suggests that the government hopes:

-- Regulations will be laid in 2027.
+- That those regulations will be laid in 2027.

 DB: Extraction of surplus from an ongoing DB scheme

-For example, where the scheme rules do not contain a power to make a surplus payment to an employer, the Bill will change the law to allow trustees to pass a resolution to amend the rules to introduce such a power.
-Where there is a power, the Bill will change the law to allow trustees to pass a resolution to relax or remove restrictions.
+For example, where the scheme rules do not contain a power to make a surplus payment to an employer, the Act will change the law to allow trustees to pass a resolution to amend the rules to introduce such a power.
+Where there is a power, the Act will change the law to allow trustees to pass a resolution to relax or remove restrictions.
 The requirement for trustees to previously have passed a resolution under section 251 of the Pensions Act 2004 will be removed.

 The statutory conditions for payment of surplus to an employer (set out in section 37 of the Pensions Act 1995) will also be amended.
 In particular, the government is minded to replace the requirement that a scheme be more than 100% funded on the buy-out basis with a requirement that it be more than 100% funded on a low dependency basis.
 Further detail of the required funding level will be set out in draft regulations, on which the government will consult.